andylin2004/cat-shell/README.md

 - Redirection behavior found on Zsh.

 ## Noted Bugs
-- You cannot use pipes or redirections on the same command as cd, exit, or history.
-(I don't expect anyone to do this anyways, unless you are a weird shell user.)
 - You cannot change directory with arguments ``` ~[username] ```.
 - Pressing the arrow buttons will generate the ascii keys, instead of moving the cursor or going through the history.